 If you've been hit with bank charges in the past few years and are in financial hardship, you can ask for them back.

 How much?
 It all depends on your circumstances and how the charges have affected you and caused or worsened your financial situation.
-But if you incurred charges of £35, four times a year, then on average that all adds up to a huge £840 payback.
+But if you incurred charges of £35, four times a year for the last six years, then on average that all adds up to a huge £840 payback.

 The council tax system in England and Scotland is fundamentally flawed; many people are in the wrong band.
 It takes 10 minutes to check if you're one of them.